Home

 ©History-Computer.com

 The original mouse had the cord in the front, but they quickly moved it to the back end to get it out of the way.
 It was a simple mechanical device with two perpendicularly mounted discs on the bottom.
-You could tilt or rock the mouse to draw perfectly straight horizontal or vertical lines.
+You could tilt or rock the mouse to draw straight horizontal or vertical lines.

 The first production workstation and mouse.